OpenNebula/docs/source/management_and_operations/network_management/vrouter.rst

 In this scenario, the following Virtual Router options became relevant:

 * **Keepalived ID**: Optional.
 Sets keepalived configuration parameter ``virtual_router_id``.
+If not set OpenNebula will pick one for you.
 * **Keepalived password**: Optional.
 Sets keepalived configuration parameter ``authentication/auth_pass``.

 And for each Virtual Network Interface:

 * **Floating IP**.
 Check it to enable the floating IP.
+This adds the attribute ``FLOATING_IP = yes`` in the NIC.
 * **Force IPv4**.
 Optional.
 With the floating IP option selected, this field requests a fixed IP for that floating IP, not the individual VM IPs.

 The floating IP assignment is managed in a similar way to normal VM IPs.
 If you open the information of the Virtual Network, it will contain a lease assigned to the Virtual Router (not a VM).
-Besides the floating IP, each VM will get their own individual IP.
+Besides the floating IP, you can choose to assign each VM their own individual IP in the network or not (set ``FLOATING_ONLY = yes`` in the NIC).
+In this case VRRP will run on one of the other VM NICs.

 Other Virtual Machines in the network will use the floating IP to contact the Virtual Router VMs.
 At any given time, only one VM is using that floating IP address.
 If the active VM crashes, the other VMs will coordinate to assign the floating IP to a new Virtual Router VM.